Comprehensive, compassionate care for neurologic disorders

 - Behavioral and cognitive (thinking) disorders, including memory loss, Alzheimer’s disease and other dementias

-- General neurology for issues such as coordination problems, muscle weakness, confusion, a change in sensation and dizziness
+- General neurology for issues such as headache, coordination problems, muscle weakness, confusion, a change in sensation and dizziness

 - Movement disorders such as Parkinson’s disease and tremor